chiefcipher/chiefcipher/README.md

-- 👋 Hi, I’m @chiefcipher
+- 👋 Hello and welcome
 - 👀 I’m a frontend developer
 - 🌱 I’m currently working to ensure I master React
 - 💞️ I’m looking to collaborate on projects that require my frontend skills